Audrew36/suckless/README.md

-to enter new window press "super key + enter" to move between windows use "super key + k or j" to switch between work spaces press "super key + tab"
+to enter new window press "super key + enter" to move between windows use "super key + k or j" to switch between work spaces press "super key + tab" to escape dwm press "super + shift + q" to set backround run "sudo apt-get install fehbg" and set ~/.fehb in your .xinitrc or .bashrc and make "feh --bg-fill ~/Picures/myWallpaper.png" to set transparent windows run "sudo apt-get install compton" and set create comton.conf in ~/.config/comtpon/ directory with necessary settings.
+Then write "compton" in terminal in order to launch it